 We’ve upset the balance of nature, the wild animals haven’t.
 We’ve bought or built homes on land where wildlife has existed for eons and simply because we have put up stick, brick and concrete structures we expect the wildlife to just vacate their homes because we live there?

 It isn’t going to happen.
-Mice, rats and other rodents adjust very well to city life and the voles, well they just love munching on crispy green lawns that people put in.
+Mice, rats and other rodents adjust very well to city life and the voles, well they just love munching on crispy green, water sucking lawns that people put in.

 Get a Kestrel box.
 Put up nest boxes for Barn and Great Horned Owls.
 Stop poisoning or shooting raptors.
 Encourage them to take up housekeeping in your neighborhoods and they will do the work after their populations increase.
 Keep your cats indoors and let the natural predators control the vole problem.